 Funding for state park operations has steadily increased since the Recreation Passport program replaced daily and annual state park passes in 2010.
-Recreation Passport rates were increased from \$11 to \$12 in 2020 and participation rates have continued to climb.
+Recreation Passport rates increased to \$14 for 2024 and participation rates have continued to climb.

 State Parks: Recreation Passport Program